Quantum Walk Comb in a Fast Gain Laser

-In conclusion, we have observed in real-time the ballistic expansion and stabilization of the spectrum in a synthetic photonic lattice operating in a laser upon resonant phase modulation, a display that can be ascribed to nonlinear quantum random walks.
+} We have observed in real-time the ballistic expansion and stabilization of the spectrum in a synthetic photonic lattice operating in a laser upon resonant phase modulation, a display that can be ascribed to nonlinear continuous-time quantum walks.
 In particular, we demonstrate that in our ring QCL structure, the fast gain saturation that constrains the output to a near-constant intensity leads the quantum walk to the spectrally broadest state allowed by dispersion.
-The output of the quantum random walk laser exhibits high predictability, tunability, and stability.
+The quantum walk comb exhibits high predictability, tunability, and stability.
 In this way, we address an issue raised many years ago: active mode-locked devices with slow gain recovery operate on the fundamental narrowest Gaussian mode with limited comb bandwidth, all other modes being unstable \cite{haus_theory_1975}.
-Leveraging the insights gained from our work, deliberate design strategies for wide-bandwidth comb sources could open up innovative applications in fields such as spectroscopy \cite{picque_frequency_2019} and telecommunications \cite{pfeifle_coherent_2014}, as the principle of this work are not limited to QCLs but could equally exploit fast gain components existing in interband devices using suitable design strategies \cite{senica_frequency-modulated_2023}.
+Leveraging the insights gained from our work, deliberate design strategies for wide-bandwidth comb sources could open up applications in fields such as spectroscopy \cite{picque_frequency_2019} and telecommunications \cite{pfeifle_coherent_2014}, as the principles of this work are not limited to QCLs but could equally exploit fast gain components existing in interband devices to expand to other wavelength regimes \cite{senica_frequency-modulated_2023}.
 Furthermore, this approach holds promise for the application of quantum walk algorithms in systems featuring designated nonlinear interactions among qubits and can be generalized to higher dimensional lattices in either real space with coupled resonators or synthetic space using additional modulation frequencies\cite{hu_realization_2020}.